 The driver will notify the Director of Transportation and the principal of any serious misconduct or if the student is habitually disruptive.
-The principal will notify the parents or guardians.
+The principal or Transportation Director will notify the parents or guardians.

-If the misconduct is serious or if the student continues to be disruptive, the principal will notify the parents that bus privileges are suspended for a period of time.
+If the misconduct is serious or if the student continues to be disruptive, the director of transportation, principal or designee will notify the parents that bus privileges are suspended for a period of time.
 Bus privileges are suspended as per Board Policy 711.01